Skip to main content

 Federal law at 31 U.S.C. § 1352 (hereinafter “Byrd Amendment”) prohibits the use of appropriated funds by recipients of a “Federal contract” for purposes of influencing or attempting to influence federal officials in connection with a “Federal action,” such as the awarding of a “Federal contract.”
 The Byrd Amendment prohibits contractors from using appropriated funds for lobbying in connection with a contract, grant, loan or cooperative agreement with a Federal agency.
 The Byrd Amendment additionally requires the contractor to disclose its lobbying activities to the Federal agency connected with such contract, grant or loan when the contract amount exceeds $100,000.

-The Byrd Amendment requires a recipient of a “Federal contract” in excess of $100,000 to file with the FDIC certain certification or disclosure forms.
+The Byrd Amendment requires a recipient of a “Federal contract” in excess of $100,000 to file with the FDIC a certain certification, and when applicable, a disclosure form.
 These forms must be filed with the FDIC in accordance with subsection (b)(4) of the Byrd Amendment:

 (A) With each submission that requests an award of a federal contract, grant, loan, or cooperative agreement;